adamyodinsky/data_downloader/README.md

    5. Click `Save`.
    6. `make db-init-tables` Create tables and indices.
    7. `make db-populate-tickers-table` Populate the [stocks list table](#11-glossary).
-3. `poetry install` to install python libraries in the poetry virtual environment.
+3. `make setup` to install python libraries in the poetry virtual environment.
 4. `make run-data-downloader` Run the data downloader python code  (via poetry) and start downloading stocks data!

-## 1.4.
+## 1.3.
 Project Structure

-### 1.4.1. base folder
+### 1.3.1. base folder

 - `Dockerfile` A docker file to build a data_downloader image.
-- `Makefile` A make-file that contains shortcuts for useful commands within the context of the project, [see available commands description](#16-makefile).
+- `Makefile` A make-file that contains shortcuts for useful commands within the context of the project, [see available commands description](#14-makefile).

-### 1.4.2. data_downloader
+### 1.3.2. data_downloader

 [data_downloader](./data_downloader/) The python source code folder that populates an SQL database with data about stocks.